superhj1987/awesome-libs/README.md

-#srhangJUtil
+#awesome-jutil

-A series of util class
+A series of java util class，including encapsulates some apache util.

+* ExcelUtil:use jxl
+* FileUtil
+* HttpClientUtil
+* StringUtil